DanielManogilLasheras/ODOO-OWL-Repository/README.md

 - When possible, Odoo will use the port 8069, so we will access by typing localhost:8069.
 - In the development enviroment, the factory account is admin, and the password is admin.

+## Setup odoo.conf and launch.json
+- Use debian\odoo.conf to setup the configuration of addons and connection values.
+- use a base of launch.json in this repository to setup the launch.

 ## Parts of an Odoo module
 - We can see the import file init.py, and the manifest.py which contains the information about the module The "data" section indicates where the views are contained.